 Do you dread figuring out what to pack in your kids’ lunch boxes like I do?
 I’m always on the hunt for new school lunch ideas, especially at the start of a new school year.

-Thinking of new school lunch ideas is one of the hardest tasks for parents during back-to-school season.
+Coming up with a variety of school lunch choices is one of the hardest tasks for parents during back-to-school season.

 ——> You can keep reading — or Skip to the Free Printable Here

 When it comes to packing those lunch boxes, it seems like every mom I talk to has the same issues in this area:

 - No ideas or variety of menu options